SumoLogic/sumologic-documentation/docs/cse/introduction-to-cloud-siem.md

        ```
        curl -d '{"ip": "192.0.2.0", "threatName": "<attacker name>"}' -H 'Content-Type: application/json' <http source url>
        ```
      Replace `<attacker name>` with your own initials or another unique identifier.
-Replace the `<https source url>` with the URL you copied in Lab 2.
+Replace the `<https source url>` with the URL you copied in [Enable data forwarding for an HTTP source](#enable-data-forwarding-for-an-http-source).

     This simple JSON log message, `{"ip": "192.0.2.0", "threatName": "trainingRS"}`, will be collected and ingested by Sumo Logic as soon as you press Enter.
 If data forwarding was enabled properly in [Enable data forwarding for an HTTP source](#enable-data-forwarding-for-an-http-source), it’s also forwarded to Cloud SIEM where it’s parsed, mapped, and enriched.
 This process can take anywhere from a few seconds to up to 15 minutes.
-Now’s a great time to get up, stretch, and grab a beverage.

 1. When you’re ready, we’ll find your log message as a record in Cloud SIEM.
     1. [**Classic UI**](/docs/cse/introduction-to-cloud-siem/#classic-ui).
 Click **Records** at the top of the screen. <br/>[**New UI**](/docs/cse/introduction-to-cloud-siem/#new-ui).
 In the main Sumo Logic menu, select **Cloud SIEM > Records**.
 You can also click the **Go To...** menu at the top of the screen and select **Records**.